+Just as you can’t judge a book by its cover, you can’t judge a beers strength by its color.
 Although many people assume that darker beers have a higher alcohol content than lighter beers, the truth is that a beer’s color has nothing to do with its strength.
-The color of a beer depends on the type of grain it was made from.
-The alcohol content is determined by the amount of grain.
+The color of a beer depends on the type of grain it was made from, and the alcohol content is determined by the amount of grain.
 The sugars in the starch (grain) convert to alcohol during fermentation, and thus, the more grain added, the higher the final alcohol content will be.

 Much of the misconception directly relates the color to the weight of the beer.
 Many people tend to believe that the darker the beers, the more are rich, heavy, and high in calories it is.
 These same people tend to believe that beers with a paler color also have a lighter body, lower alcohol content, and fewer calories.
 Although this assumption is not entirely wrong, it is also not entirely correct.

 The light and dark color of a beer is due to the malt content, not the malt color.
 The fermentable sugar that is in most craft beer is produced by the germinated and kilned malted barely.
 Let’s take a second to define the malt spectrum.

 - Light roasted malts: yield straw and golden colored beers with biscuit flavors

 - Medium roasted malts: yield amber and copper colored beers with caramel and nut flavors

 - Dark roasted malts: yield brown and light black colored beers with chocolate and coffee flavors